Judge clouts 22nd homer, propels Yankees past Angels 5-3

 TRAINER'S ROOM

-Yankees: C Gary Sanchez got the night off from manager Joe Girardi despite going 9 for 21 in his previous five games.
+Yankees: C Gary Sanchez got the night off despite going 9 for 21 in his previous five games.

-Angels: Reliever Cam Bedrosian will make a rehab appearance at Class A Inland Empire this week in his return from a groin injury that has kept him out for nearly two weeks. ...
-Andrew Heaney and Tyler Skaggs both threw bullpen sessions Monday.
-Skaggs is hoping to return from a two-month absence with a strained oblique muscle at the end of the month, while Heaney is progressing steadily in his return from Tommy John surgery.
+Angels: Reliever Cam Bedrosian will make a rehab appearance at Class A Inland Empire this week in his return from a groin injury that has kept him out for nearly two weeks.

 UP NEXT